This section is a preliminary assessment of TA roles and responsibilities necessary for effective governance and management control.

 - update the TA on an on-going basis;

-- represent the interests and requirements of the agencies and the Department of Technology Services;
+- represent the interests and requirements of the agencies and the Division of Technology Services;

 - conduct reviews of the current-state environment;